Skip to Content

 Zero Waste Lifestyle

-You can read more about it here.
-I really tried to avoid plastic first and foremost for personal health reasons.
+You can read more about my health journey here.
+I started with avoiding plastic first and foremost for personal health reasons.

-I don’t know if you’ve read Cradle to Cradle*, I highly recommend it if you haven’t.
-The first couple pages detail many of the hidden toxins in our homes from flame retardants in chairs and couches to the off-gassing of synthetic carpets.
+I don’t know if you’ve read Cradle to Cradle* — I highly recommend it if you haven’t.
+The first couple of pages detail many of the hidden toxins in our homes from flame retardants in chairs and couches to the off-gassing of synthetic carpets.

 There are a lot of hidden and not always thoroughly tested additives in objects we come in contact with every day.

-And, while having a small exposure to these things might not be worrisome, we’re constantly bombarded with them and it builds up in our system.
+And while having a small exposure to these things might not be worrisome, we’re constantly bombarded with them and that builds up in our system.

-Cancer has affected Justin and I both very personally, and we truly believe switching to an organic or safer alternative for some items to be important.
+Cancer has affected Justin and me both personally, and we truly believe switching to an organic or safer alternative for some items to be very important.

-Going zero waste and minimizing our possessions has allowed both Justin and me to save a lot of money.
+Going zero waste and minimizing our possessions has allowed both of us to save a lot of money.
 You can read more about that here.
-It’s also given us the opportunity to focus our funds on what we think are important purchases for our health.
+It’s also allowed us to focus our funds on what we think are important purchases for our health.
+Learning what to buy organic has improved our health and overall well-being.

 mattress: